-Leeds Bradford International Airport is located at Yeadon which is 6.9 miles northwest of Leeds City Centre in West Yorkshire.
+Leeds Bradford International Airport is located at Yeadon which is about 7 miles northwest of Leeds City Centre in West Yorkshire.

 Leeds Bradford Airport Map

-The largest airport in Yorkshire, it serves Leeds, Bradford, and the Yorkshire region including York, and Wakefield.
-The airport is currently owned by Bridgepoint Capital.
+The largest airport in Yorkshire, it serves Leeds, Bradford, and the wider Yorkshire region including York, Wakefield and Harrogate.
+The airport is currently owned by AMP Capital.

-Leeds Bradford International Airport is the 16th busiest airport in the UK and also the highest in England at 681ft elevation.
-It is a base for Jet2.com, Monarch Airlines and Ryanair.
-Thomson Airways is seasonally based at the airport.
+Leeds Bradford International Airport is the 15th busiest airport in the UK (2018) and also the highest in England at 681ft elevation.

 The airport contains a memorial to its wartime heritage in the shape of a 609 Squadron Memorial.